 With these and other ideas, we see tremendous opportunity to sustain and increase competitive advantage, while bringing relief to thousands of undiagnosed patients and their families.

-At the end of the day, high-end informatics are necessary but not sufficient for sustaining competitive advantage – deep understanding of the limitations of existing policies and innovative changes to break core market conflicts are essential as well. …And that’s my two SNPs.
+At the end of the day, high-end informatics are necessary but not sufficient for sustaining competitive advantage – a deep understanding of the limitations of existing policies and innovative changes to break core market conflicts are essential as well. …And that’s my two SNPs.